cozy/cozy-stack/docs/mango.md

 Index on io.cozy.events with fields `["calendar", "date"]`

-Try to get all events for a month :
+Try to get all events for a month:

 ```json
 selector: {